top of page

 Convictions for Driving Under the Influence (DUI) in Florida give rise to a spectrum of criminal consequences.
 These repercussions encompass a range of sanctions, comprising monetary fines, probationary periods, community service commitments, mandatory attendance at DUI education programs, and the possibility of incarceration.
 It's noteworthy that the gravity of these penalties escalates based on several determining factors, including the individual's history of prior DUI convictions and the extent of their Blood Alcohol Concentration (BAC).
 Therefore, a person with multiple DUI offenses or a notably elevated BAC level could face more severe and intensified consequences in accordance with the state's DUI laws.
 It's imperative for individuals confronted with DUI charges to comprehend the potential gravity of their situation and to seek legal guidance to navigate the complexities of the legal process and understand the specific implications tailored to their circumstances.

-Enhanced Penalties for High BAC:
+Enhanced Penalties for High Blood Alcohol Level:

 • Higher penalties may apply if a driver's BAC is significantly above the legal limit.